karlhulme/sengi/workspaces/sengi-engine/readme.md

 * **log** True if each request should be logged to the console.

+* **getMillisecondsSinceEpoch** A function `() => number` that returns the number of milliseconds since the epoch.
+A default implementation is provided so this is used primarily for testing.

+* **getIdFromUser** A function `(user: User) => string` that returns the id of the given user object.
+This is used by the engine to populate the docCreatedByUserId and docLastUpdatedByUserId common fields.
+If this function is not provided then the value `<undefined>` will be used instead.

 The following example shows how to setup a Sengi-engine using the in-memory document store.

 ```javascript